MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 ms.service: powerbi
 ms.subservice: powerbi-custom-visuals
 ms.topic: how-to
-ms.date: 03/01/2022
+ms.date: 11/18/2022
 ---

 # Fetch more data from Power BI

 The **fetchMoreData API** supports loading data chunks as a way of enabling Power BI visuals to bypass the hard limit of a 30K row data view.
-In addition to the original approach of aggregating all the chunks requested, the API now also supports loading only the incremental data chunks.
+In addition to the original approach of aggregating all requested chunks, the API now supports loading only the incremental data chunks.

-This approach allows more flexibility in the way additional data chunks are loaded to the visual.
+This approach allows more flexibility in the way extra data chunks are loaded to the visual.
 To improve performance, you can configure the chunk size to accommodate your use case.

 >[!NOTE]
->The `fetchMoreData` API is available from version 3.4.
-To find out which version you’re using, check the `apiVersion` in the *pbiviz.json* file.
+>The `fetchMoreData` API is available from version 3.4 and above.
+To find out which version you're using, check the `apiVersion` in the *pbiviz.json* file.

 ## Enable a segmented fetch of large datasets

 For the `dataview` segment mode, define a window size for `dataReductionAlgorithm` in the visual's *capabilities.json* file for the required `dataViewMapping`.
-The `count` determines the window size, which limits the number of new data rows that can be appended to the `dataview` in each update.
+The `count` determines the window size, which limits the number of new data rows that you can append to the `dataview` in each update.

 Add the following code in the *capabilities.json* file: